aio-libs/aiohttp/docs/client_reference.rst

          :const:`socket.AF_INET` or :const:`socket.AF_INET6`
          explicitly.

-   :param ssl.SSLContext ssl_context: ssl context used for processing
+   :param ssl.SSLContext ssl_context: SSL context used for processing
       *HTTPS* requests (optional).

       *ssl_context* may be used for configuring certification